Hausdorff dimensions of irreducible Markov hom tree-shifts: Large deviations of Markov chains on -trees

-while the four numbers coincide in the primitive case.
-On account of this, the conditional sample mean provides more information than the unconditional one and the expectation do.
+Notably, $\alpha^- < \beta^- < \beta^+ < \alpha^+$, as opposed to the case when $\transmat$ is primitive and the four numbers coincide.
+This indicates that the conditional sample mean provides more information than the unconditional one or the expectation.
 In fact, in some extreme cases, say